EmadHelmi/herodotus/README.md

 )
 ```

-The most important note is that you can also set different formatter for each handler.
+The most important thing to note is that you can also set a different formatter for each handler.
-But if you don't set a formatter for your handler, the logger will use its formatter for.
+However, if you don't specify a formatter for your handler,
+the logger will fall back to using its own default formatter.

 ```python
 import logging